sdegenaar/zenify/README.md

 # ZenState
 A modern, flexible state management library for Flutter that bridges the gap between local reactive state and global state management, offering both a seamless migration path from GetX-like patterns to Riverpod and supporting a permanent hybrid approach where different state management techniques coexist in the same application.

-> Version 0.1.5 brings significant improvements to dependency management with hierarchical scopes, circular dependency detection, and an organized module system.
+> Version 0.1.6 brings enhanced controller lifecycle management, improved performance optimizations, and better testing utilities.
+>

 ## Why ZenState?
 ZenState serves two complementary purposes: